The process of performing an appraisal report consists of an investigation which forms an opinion of value.

-The Sales Comparison Approach is commonly the most accurate and best indicator of value for a home.
+Being the most popular approach, the Sales Comparison Approach is generally the most precise and best indicator of value for a house.

 To reduce your property taxes.